Organica-Ai-Solutions/NIS_Protocol/system/docs/DATA_FLOW_GUIDE.md

 ### **Continuous Oversight: The Meta-Control Loop** 🧠

-While the data flows through the pipeline, the meta-control agents are always active:
+While the data flows through the pipeline, the meta-control agents are active:

 -   **`EnhancedConsciousAgent`:** Receives status updates from the coordinator at each stage.
 It monitors for integrity violations, performance bottlenecks, or repeated failures, updating its internal "awareness" metrics.
 -   **`DRLResourceManager`:** Monitors the resource consumption (CPU, memory) of each agent in the pipeline.
 It can learn to proactively allocate more resources to agents that are under heavy load, ensuring the system remains responsive.

 ---

-## 🏆 **What Makes This Data Flow Unique**
+## 📜 **Key Design Principles**

 1.  **Mandatory Validation:** There is no path from user input to LLM response that bypasses the scientific validation pipeline.
-2.  **Interpretability by Design:** The flow through the KAN agent ensures that the system's reasoning is always available as a clear, symbolic formula.
+2.  **Interpretability by Design:** The flow through the KAN agent ensures that the system's reasoning is available as a symbolic formula.
 3.  **Grounded in Physics:** The PINN agent acts as a gatekeeper, preventing physically impossible or nonsensical ideas from ever reaching the language generation stage.
 4.  **Separation of Concerns:** The pipeline agents are responsible for **validation and reasoning**.
 The LLM is responsible only for **communication**.
-This clear separation is key to the system's safety and reliability.
+This clear separation is key to the system's design.

-This deliberate, rigorous, and verifiable data flow is the core of the NIS Protocol's commitment to building trustworthy AI.
+This verifiable data flow is a core component of the NIS Protocol's commitment to building trustworthy AI.